SuperOfficeDocs/contribution/how-to-edit-an-article-in-browser.md

 # Edit an article in the browser

-The easiest way to edit a SuperOffice Doc file is to edit it in the browser on GitHub.com.
+The easiest way to edit a SuperOffice Docs file is to edit it in the browser on GitHub.com.

+> [!NOTE]
+> If you are working on an existing issue, self-assign.
+Otherwise, first, please create a new issue.
+Reference the issue ID in both the branch name, commit messages, and pull request.

-## The Steps
+## The steps

 1. Find any file in the SuperOfficeDocs repo that you want to edit.
 The file will typically reside in a sub-folder of the *docs** folder (it may be a few levels down) and it will most likely be an *index.md* file.

-2. Click the **Edit** button icon.
+2. Click the **Edit** button.

     ![Edit article in browser][img1]